roboseb/pokemetrics/README.md

     Didn't have my rockstar this morning, but I'll power through anyway.
 Big goal today is fixing the sizing bug somehow and finalizing the animations in the display before styling the rest.

+November 13th, 2023

+    Was pretty productive last week.
+Hoping I can keep that up an finish this project by the end of the week so I can learn blender and make a video for it by the end of next week.
+20 hours is hopefully a lot of time for what I have left.

+    First order of business is fixing this minor bug when switching between two resized pokemon.
+Then to general styling and crushing the to-do list.

+    I removed the transition animation between different pokemon sizes and had the box reset when changing pokemon.
+This seems to have fixed my issue but I may look into a better fix so I can keep the animation.

 --To-Do--

 DONE-basic inputs